 Along with the struggle to complete familiar tasks, they may struggle to learn how to do new things or follow new routines.

 Someone in the early stages of dementia may often become confused.
 When memory, thinking, or judgment lapses, confusion may arise as they can no longer remember faces, find the right words, or interact with people normally.

 Confusion can occur for a number of reasons and apply to different situations.
 For example, they may misplace their car keys, forget what comes next in the day, or have difficulty remembering someone they’ve met before.

 Difficulty following storylines may occur due to early dementia.
 This is a classic early symptom.

-Just as finding and using the right words becomes difficult, people with dementia sometimes forget the meanings of words they hear or struggles to follow along with conversations or TV programs.
+Just as finding and using the right words becomes difficult, people with dementia sometimes forget the meanings of words they hear or struggle to follow along with conversations or TV programs.

 The sense of direction and spatial orientation commonly starts to deteriorate with the onset of dementia.
 This can mean not recognizing once-familiar landmarks and forgetting regularly used directions.
 It also becomes more difficult to follow a series of directions and step-by-step instructions.

 Repetition is common in dementia because of memory loss and general behavioral changes.
 The person may repeat daily tasks, such as shaving, or they may collect items obsessively.